pegodk/lending_club/README.md

 6. ..
 Place your own project specific setup steps here e.g. copying data files ...

 When distributing your module, you can create a Python egg with the command `python setup.py bdist_egg` and upload the egg.

-NOTE: When working in the project notebooks from within the Equinor network, you may need to include the lines below if your proxy is not otherwise setup.

-`os.environ['HTTP_PROXY']="http://www-proxy.statoil.no:80"`<br />
-`os.environ['HTTPS_PROXY']="http://www-proxy.statoil.no:80"`

 ## Using the Python Conda environment